zakkhoyt/VWWPermissionKit/README.md

 ```

-Next display the permissions window.
+Finally display the permissions window.
 Once that all the permissions are authorized the form is dimissed and the resultsBlock is called.
 You can inspect each permission here.

 ```
 [VWWPermissionsManager requirePermissions:permissions